Welcome to Perfecting Pilates. A brief introduction of what i offer:-

 Can Pilates help you lose weight?

-Pilates is known for creating long, strong and lean muscles.
+Pilates is known for creating long, strong, and lean muscles.
 Whilst it’s not a cardiovascular workout in the same sense as a spin class or a 20-minute run, it’s fantastic for improving muscle tone and restoring muscle balance.
 This creates a posture that helps you look and feel extremely fit.

 Winsor Pilates, for example, was started by a dancer who studied under a first-generation teacher.
 This style shares many aspects of Classical Pilates.
 However, it differs in its focus on maintaining continuous movement, which increases the cardiovascular benefits and number of calories burnt.